kalebritt/temp-converter/README.md

 # Credits
-My thanks to Collin P. and his other-wordly knowledge without which I'd undoubtedly still be working on this app.
+Many thanks to CodePen for the help in functions!

 # License

 # Installation
-'npm i' is a good place to start!
+None, be